PennyLaneAI/pennylane-lightning/doc/lightning_gpu/device.rst

     local_state_vector = circuit_mpi()

 .. note::

-    The total number of MPI processes and MPI processes per node must be powers of 2.
-For example, 2, 4, 8, 16, etc. Each MPI process is responsible for managing one GPU.
+    The total number of MPI processes must be powers of 2, where each MPI process is responsible for managing one GPU.

 Currently, a ``lightning.gpu`` device with the MPI multi-GPU backend supports all the ``gate operations`` and ``observables`` that a ``lightning.gpu`` device with a single GPU/node backend supports.

-By default, each MPI process will return the overall simulation results, except for the ``qml.state()`` and ``qml.probs()`` methods for which each MPI process only returns the local simulation results for the ``qml.state()`` and ``qml.prob()`` methods to avoid buffer overflow.
+By default, each MPI process will return the overall simulation results, except for the ``qml.state()`` and ``qml.probs()`` methods for which each MPI process only returns the local simulation results for the ``qml.state()`` and ``qml.probs()`` methods to avoid buffer overflow.
 It is the user's responsibility to ensure correct data collection for those two methods.
-Here are examples of collecting the local simulation results for ``qml.state()`` and ``qml.prob()`` methods:
+Here are examples of collecting
+the local simulation results for ``qml.state()`` and ``qml.prob()`` methods:

 The workflow for collecting local state vector (using the ``qml.state()`` method) to ``rank 0`` is as follows: